natnaelhhaile/Kicks/README.md

 # 🏀 Kicks - Sneaker E-commerce Platform

 **Kicks** is a stylish and responsive e-commerce platform designed for sneaker enthusiasts.
-Browse through a curated collection of sneakers, make secure purchases, and enjoy a seamless shopping experience.
+This e-commerce web app was developed to show case our groups full-stack web development capabilities using HTML/CSS/JavaScript on the front-end and vanilla PHP on the backend, using AJAX for dynamic updation of the front-end without the need to refresh the page.

 ---